 All the information about the piece can be fetched from the barcode by querying the database through the API of the ERP.
-In Figure A.3 it is shown a diagram where the sensors are installed in an area with 36 engines, and the barcode reader are placed in the edge-banding machine.
+In Figure A.3 it is shown a diagram where the sensors and the barcode reader are placed in the edge-banding machine.